PSL (rifle): Mounting system

-The LPS telescopic sight propriety mount is adjustable for tension on the LPS rifle's side rail.
-This side rail is a Warsaw Pact rail similar in design to the mounting used for Russian SVD rifles and PSO-1 optical sights and positions the telescopic sight axis to the left side in relation to the receiver and bore center axis.
+The LPS telescopic sight propriety mount is adjustable for tension on the PSL's Warsaw Pact side rail, similar in design to the mounting used for Russian SVD rifles and PSO-1 optical sights.
+The mount positions the telescopic sight axis to the left side of the receiver and bore center axis.
 The Warsaw Pact mount has a castle nut that screws into the bottom of the locking lever.
-The spring-loaded portion of the clamp has to be pressed down to tighten or loosen the castle nut as needed.
+The spring-loaded portion of the clamp must be pressed down to tighten or loosen the castle nut.

 The scope can be easily removed from the receiver of the rifle by swinging the locking lever open, then sliding the scope mount to the rear.
 This allows easy access to the receiver cover which needs to be removed for cleaning.

-Due to the offset to the left and the relative height of the mounting, the PSL iron sights can be used with a LPS scope mounted.
+Due to the offset to the left and the relative height of the mounting, the PSL iron sights can be used with the LPS scope mounted.